anartovich/streams-open-docs/content/en/docs/streams/publishers/_index.md

 linkTitle: Publishers
 weight: 150
 date: 2019-04-02
-description: Learn how to use the different types of Publishers supported by AMPLIFY Streams.
+description: Learn how to use the different types of Publishers supported by Streams.
 ---

 ## Selecting your type of publisher

-AMPLIFY Streams supports different publishers and each topic must be associated with one publisher.
+Streams supports different publishers and each topic must be associated with one publisher.
 When creating your topic, you must define a name, the type of publisher and its configuration under the publisher node of topic's configuration:

 ```json